A fast algorithm for solving the lasso problem exactly without homotopy using differential inclusions: Conclusion and future work

 \section{Conclusion and future work}

-In this work, we proved that a minimal selection principle from the theory of differential inclusions (Theorem~\ref{thm:eu_diff_inclusions}) enables one to compute an optimal solution of~\eqref{eq:BPDN_dual} from the asymptotic limit of the slow system~\eqref{eq:bp_slow_ode}.
+In this work, we proved that a minimal selection principle from the theory of differential inclusions (Theorem~\ref{thm:eu_diff_inclusions}) enables one to compute an optimal solution of~\eqref{eq:lasso_dual} from the asymptotic limit of the slow system~\eqref{eq:bp_slow_ode}.
 As the results in Section~\ref{sec:msp} and~\ref{sec:results} show, the slow system can be integrated, yielding the slow solution~\eqref{eq:slow_global_solution}.
-The slow solution converges in finite time and, at convergence, yields the optimal solution to~\eqref{eq:BPDN_dual}.
-From it, one can recover an optimal solution to~\eqref{eq:BPDN_primal}.
+The slow solution converges in finite time and, at convergence, yields the optimal solution to~\eqref{eq:lasso_dual}.
+From it, one can recover an optimal solution to~\eqref{eq:lasso_primal}.
 Taken together, these results yielded Algorithm~1.
 We also presented, in Section~\ref{sec:perturbations}, a detailed perturbation analysis of the slow system, including its local and global dependence on the hyperparameter and data.
-The global continuation of the slow solution provided a rigorous, generalized homotopy algorithm for BPDN, as well as Algorithm~3, a greedy algorithm for computing feasible solutions to basis pursuit in strongly polynomial time.
+The global continuation of the slow solution provided a rigorous homotopy algorithm for the lasso problem.
 Our numerical experiments showed that Algorithm~1 vastly outperforms the state of the arts in accuracy while also achieving the best overall performance, highlighting its key feature that it neither compromises accuracy nor computational efficiency.